superduperfantastic/blog/_posts/2018-01-02-2017-edition-where-does-our-money-go.md

 {:.center}
 ![2017 Spending](https://c1.staticflickr.com/5/4729/38757289534_a8129019f2.jpg)

-**Home/Bills** - The largest part of spending our spending includes mortgage, taxes, insurance, all house-related expenses, and bills.
+**Home/Bills** - The largest part of our spending includes mortgage, taxes, insurance, all house-related expenses, and bills.
 We're back at our percentage from two years ago - 35%.
 It's down from last year's 42%.
 This surprised me since we have had quite a few larger house projects this past year.
 For 2018, the goal is to continue to pay more in this category as we're making a bigger dent in the mortgage and also making other improvements.

 **Education** - We finally finished paying off student loans.
 YAY!
 That's why this category jumped to 14% from last year's 9%.
 No student loans = pay more on the house and save more FINALLLY!